Change is good.

 If students are applying for less than 60 credit hours, they will need to send in their high school transcripts, as well as any college transcripts and SAT/ACT scores.
 (Submitting scores is recommended if applying for over 60 credits too.)
 Applicants must meet the State of Florida’s foreign language admission requirement and complete the College-level Academic Skills test or an approved alternative.
 There may be additional requirements based on the major/program they are applying to.
 A personal statement is recommended if they have attempted 90+ hours of college credit.

-The application fee is $30, nonrefundable.
+If your student decides that transferring is the right move, the application fee is $30, nonrefundable.
 For spring acceptance the deadline is November 1, for summer it is March 1, and for fall it is June 1.

 Once your student has made the transfer to FSU, note that 20 of their last 30 credit hours must be completed at FSU.

 Transferring to a university as large as Florida State can be nerve-racking, but if there is one thing I do know…it is that there is a place for everyone.
 There are many resources FSU has to offer and one of them is the Transfer Leadership Institute.
 Transferring is a unique experience, but this makes it easier to bond with people going through the same experience as you.
 Through TLI, this unique opportunity allows transfer students to get acclimated to the campus, make connections and build relationships with other FSU students interested in leadership, personal, and professional development.